“If you make enough difference at the margins, year in and year out, pretty soon you'll look around and the world is a much better place."

 Learn more about CDFIS here.

 The first CDFIs began lending to communities with limited incomes in 1973.
-Today, there are nearly 1,100 certified CDFIs in the United States, more than 280 of which are OFN members.
+Today, there are over 1,100 certified CDFIs in the United States, more than 300 of which are OFN members.

 There is still much more to do.
 Providing access to responsible, affordable finance is the key to our success.
 We invite you to learn more about the issues, what’s at stake, and what we at OFN believe is still possible to achieve.